tonystarkjr3/YT-transcriber-and-RAG-app/README.md

 # RAG App for Generating Topical Answers on YT Video Content

-This project is a Retrieval-Augmented Generation (RAG) application that allows users to submit queries and receive relevant responses.
+This project is a Retrieval-Augmented Generation (RAG) application that allows users to submit queries and receive responses containing topical information from YouTube videos (to the extent that they are identified as relevant) processed beforehand.
 The application is built using FastAPI for the backend and React.js with Typescript for the frontend.

 ## Project Structure